 Worry!
 It’s all-consuming.
 It’s exhausting!
 Many times it seems we can’t escape its stranglehold on our thoughts and lives.

-Take a look at the biblical definition for worry:
+Take a look at the biblical definition of worry:

 - anxiety/worry – merimna – anxiety, care that brings disruption to the personality and the mind.
 From root word merizō – to divide to separate into parts, cut into pieces to divide into parties, i.e. be split into factions – through the idea of distraction – care anxiety.)